AguaClara/String-Digester/TricklingFilter_Final_Report.md

   Comment has been corrected
   </div>

 The less common method of distribution, the fixed distribution system, utilizes lateral and main distribution pipes, which are placed just above the medium, spaced to give uniform distribution of water.
 They generally have nozzles with a circular hole and a deflector.
 They are more commonly used with intermittent dosing, so flow from the system varies; it starts at a maximum and lowers as the tank empties.
-Currently, fixed distribution systems are mostly used in deep filter and biotowers (i.e. very tall filter).
+Currently, fixed distribution systems are mostly used in deep filter and biotowers (i.e. very tall filters).

 <div class="alert alert-block alert-danger">
 Change to "the fixed distribution system" (singular to match beginning of system)